ajfisher/ajfisher.me/site/src/content/pages/who.md

 Here, I get to explore some of the future ways in which Internet technologies and individuals overlap and get to spend my time peering into the future as well as hopefully creating a very small part of it as well.

+Finally, I am the Co-Founder and Chief Product and Technology Officer for LoyPal, an Australian digital startup focussing on customer growth for marketing and customer teams for direct to consumer brands using advanced data processing capabilities.
+This team is some of the best I've ever had the privilege to work with and the product being built is transforming client businesses.

 ## My projects